wtdcode/SavingOverIt/README.md

 ## Introduction

-A Saving/Loading tool for "Getting Over It With Bennet Foddy".
+A Save/Load tool for "Getting Over It With Bennet Foddy".

 Binary release can be found [here](https://github.com/wtdcode/SavingOverIt/releases).

+Getting over it with saving and loading.

 Just be happy :).